ahuacate/nas-hardmetal/README.md

 <h2>Local DNS Records</h2>

-We recommend <span style="color:red">you read</span> about network Local DNS and why a PiHole server is a necessity.
-Click <a href="https://github.com/ahuacate/common/tree/main/pve/src/local_dns_records.md" target="_blank">here</a> to learn more before proceeding any further.
+Before proceeding, we <span style="color:red">strongly advise</span> that you familiarize yourself with network Local DNS and the importance of having a PiHole server.
+To learn more, click <a href="https://github.com/ahuacate/common/tree/main/pve/src/local_dns_records.md" target="_blank">here</a>.

-Your network Local Domain or Search domain must be also set.
-We recommend only top-level domain (spTLD) names for residential and small networks names because they cannot be resolved across the internet.
-Routers and DNS servers know, in theory, not to forward ARPA requests they do not understand onto the public internet.
-It is best to choose one of our listed names: local, home.arpa, localdomain or lan only.
-Do NOT use made-up names.
+It is essential to set your network's Local Domain or Search domain.
+For residential and small networks, we recommend using only top-level domain (spTLD) names because they cannot be resolved across the internet.
+Routers and DNS servers understand that ARPA requests they do not recognize should not be forwarded onto the public internet.
+It is best to select one of the following names: local, home.arpa, localdomain, or lan only.
+We strongly advise against using made-up names.

 <h2>Easy Scripts</h2>

 You must have an operational NAS machine.

-Our Easy Script automates the installation and/or configuration processes.

-Our Easy Scripts have preset configurations.
-You may accept or decline our ES values.
-If you decline then you will be prompted to input all required configuration settings.
+Easy Scripts simplify the process of installing and configuring preset configurations.
+To use them, all you have to do is copy and paste the Easy Script command into your terminal window, hit Enter, and follow the prompts and terminal instructions.

+Please note that all Easy Scripts assume that your network is VLAN and DHCP IPv4 ready.
+If this is not the case, you can decline the Easy Script prompt to accept our default settings.
+Simply enter 'n' to proceed without the default settings.
+After declining the default settings, you can configure all your PVE container variables.

+However, before proceeding, we highly recommend that you read our guide to fully understand the input requirements.

 <h4><b>1) Synology NAS Easy Script</b></h4>
 SSH login to your Synology NAS using your Administrator credentials: `ssh admin@IP_address`.
 If you have changed your Synology default SSH port use `ssh admin@IP_address:port`.
 After SSH login you must type `sudo -i` to switch to root user.
 The Root password is the password used for 'admin'.
 Then you must run the following commands.